zapata-engineering/orquestra-core/docs/guides/vqa_guide/introduction.rst

 For most scenarios, the easiest way to use VQE with orquestra is via means of the :class:`orquestra.opt.algorithms.vqe.VQE` class.
-Instances of this class group together several different objects needed for running VQEs, and expose convenience methods for finding optimal params and constructing cost functions.
+Instances of this class group together several different objects needed for running VQE, and expose convenience methods for finding optimal params and constructing cost functions.
 The :class:`VQE` class also contains a convenience :meth:`orquestra.opt.algorithms.vqe.VQE.default` method which simplifies creation of its instances even further.
 Since the :meth:`default` method covers most of the use cases, we'll start by describing its arguments:

-- :code:`hamilatonian`: a hamiltonian of the problem given in PauliRepresentation.
+- :code:`hamiltonian`: a Hamiltonian of the problem given in :class:`from orquestra.quantum.operators.PauliRepresentation`.
 - :code:`ansatz`: ansatz defining how the parametrized circuits should be constructed.
 - :code:`use_exact_expectation_values`: boolean determining if computation of expectation values should  be done exactly, or estimated using sampling.
 - :code:`grouping`: optional string determining how grouping of terms in Hamiltonian is done.
 Either "greedy" or "individual".